O, you happy roots, branch and mediatrix (2020)

 Through O, you happy roots… Chodzko speculates that the sacred code Hildegard developed, as mediatrix, some 900 years ago, in order to create a channel between the earthly and the divine, might, in the present, be channelled by us (with the assistance of algorithms) as a visual and auditory incantation, a spell, to activate new forms of psychological and spiritual growth.
 Here language is detected in the shapes of darkness rather than light; a growth emerging therefore specifically within the unconscious or unknown.
 The work seeks to catalyse this germination through invoking an ecstatic, erotic and meditative relationship, vibrating between mind, bodies, plants, light, dark, desire and the acts of looking and naming.
 Together these elements combine as a shimmering hallucinatory vision or dream, constantly active and in a state of unfolding and becoming; a new form of human movement through a new form of garden, perhaps attempting to become botanical transformation itself, creating a path into an infinite Eden.

-An installation version of O, you happy roots… will be developed for Camden Art Centre using a live video feed from the gallery’s garden to allow the algorithm an infinitely variable environment of chance in which to detect the sacred code, generating, during the course of the exhibition, a multitude of Hildegard’s plants and their hybrids, through voice, text and image.
+An installation version of O, you happy roots… was developed for Camden Art Centre using a live video feed from the gallery’s garden to allow the algorithm an infinitely variable environment of chance in which to detect the sacred code, generating, during the course of the exhibition, a multitude of Hildegard’s plants and their hybrids, through voice, text and image.

 The ‘source’ footage:

-The ‘source’ footage is an edit between a digital landscape from the game Far Cry 5, a jungle in Malaysia and an area of woodland close to where Chodzko lives, in Kent, where he attempted to record video footage that mirrored the mood, movements, light and environment of the other two locations.
+The ‘source’ footage is an edit between a digital landscape from the game Far Cry 5, a jungle in Malaysia and an area of woodland close to where Chodzko lives in Kent, where he attempted to record video footage that mirrored the mood, movements, light and environment of the other two locations.
 His younger son recorded the gameplay footage and his older son, the Malaysian jungle footage.
 Chodzko’s subsequent process of ‘looking’ that he recorded in the Kent woods is therefore an attempt to connect remotely, visually and emotionally with what his sons were perceiving.

 The game environment of Far Cry 5 was chosen by Chodzko for the particular landscape it depicts and for the apparent love and sensitivity with which the vegetation has been digitally rendered.
 However, the game’s narrative also contains many plant references; The main story revolves around the Project at Eden’s Gate, a doomsday cult that has taken over the county at the command of its charismatic and powerful leader, Joseph Seed.
 Players control an unnamed junior deputy sheriff who becomes trapped in Hope County and must work alongside factions of a resistance to liberate the county from the despotic rule of the Seeds and Eden’s Gate.
 The footage used in O, you happy roots… however is a deviation from the game, a refusal to play and instead a wandering and exploration of its digital vegetation away from human events.